jjstickel/covid-19_ts_analysis/analyze_covid_time_series_notebook.md

 Also, `covid19ts` and `covid_plots` are part of this repository.

-Click on this link for a web-based "live" notebook (it may take awhile to load, be patient):
+Open this link in a new tab (right-click, "open link in new tab") for a web-based "live" notebook (it may take awhile to load, be patient):
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jjstickel/covid-19_ts_analysis.git/master?filepath=analyze_covid_time_series_notebook.ipynb)